chaiNNer-org/chaiNNer/README.md

 **Wouldn't this make it more difficult to do things?**

 - In a way, yes.
-Similarly to how programming your own script to do this stuff is more difficult, chaiNNer will also be a bit more difficult than simply dragging and dropping and image and messing with some sliders and pressing an upscale button.
+Similarly to how programming your own script to do this stuff is more difficult, chaiNNer will also be a bit more difficult than simply dragging and dropping an image and messing with some sliders and pressing an upscale button.
 However, this gives you a lot more flexibility in what you can do.
 The added complexity is really just connecting some dots together to do what you want.
 That doesn't sound that bad, right?

 **What platforms are supported?**